Handling Complaints

 - that it is in the public interest for the complaint to be dealt with by way of the Malpractice and Maladministration Policy

-If the PCRC finds grounds for proceeding the complaint, it will set out the formal allegations in relation to which it has found that the proceedings test is met and specify in relation to each allegation, whether it is an allegation of professional misconduct.
+If the PCRC finds grounds for proceeding the complaint, it will set out the formal allegations based on the findings of the proceedings test is met, and specify whether it is an allegation of professional misconduct.
+In this situation the case will be handled under the Malpractice and Maladministration Policy.

 Where there are no allegations of professional misconduct, the PCRC will consider the need to undertake a less formal practice review.